 Under U.S. securities law, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
-A person is also deemed to be the beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days.
-Under these rules, more than one person may be deemed a beneficial owner of securities as to which such person has no economic interest.
+A person is also deemed to be the beneficial owner of any securities of which that person has a right to acquire beneficial owner of securities as to which such person has no economic interest.